Biden awards Medal of Freedom to Denzel Washington, Simone Biles, John McCain

 President Biden is presenting the Presidential Medal of Freedom, the nation's highest civilian honor, in a ceremony that provides a feel-good moment for a White House grappling with polls indicating an overwhelming majority of Americans think the country is on the wrong track and low approval ratings for Biden.

-The 17 honorees range from 25-year-old Simone Biles, the most decorated American gymnast in history who has become an advocate for victims of sexual assault, to 90-year-old Alan Simpson, a Republican who represented Wyoming in the U.S. Senate for 18 years and advocated for campaign finance reform and marriage equality.
+The 17 honorees range from 25-year-old Simone Biles, the most decorated American gymnast in history who has become an advocate for victims of sexual assault, to 91-year-old Fred Gray, who Biden called one of the "most important civil rights lawyers our history."

-"The Fourth of July week reminds us what brought us together long ago and still binds us, binds us at our best," Biden said in the East Room of the White House.
-"We the people doing what we can to ensure the idea of America, a cause of freedom that shines like the sun to light up the future of the world.
-That's the soul of our nation.
-That's who we are as Americans.
-And that's what we see — an extraordinary extraordinary group of Americans up here in this stage."
+"Today, [Biles] adds to her medal count of 32 - I don't know if you're gonna find room," Biden chuckled as he delivered remarks in the East Room at the White House.
+He praised Biles for her courage "to turn personal pain into a greater purpose, to stand up and speak for those who cannot speak for themselves," and noted she's the youngest person ever to receive the Medal of Freedom.

+Biden also acknowledged soccer star Megan Rapinoe's "remarkable career" and her campaign for equal pay for women.

 The recipients of the Medal of Freedom often reflect the sitting president.
 Former President Donald Trump presented the award to some of his staunchest political allies, like Ohio Rep. Jim Jordan and radio host Rush Limbaugh, along with athletes from one his favorite sports — golf.